Birth Doula Services

 All interviews for my doula services, by phone, in person, or both, are free of charge.
 I would like for you to feel comfortable in your decision to hire me by being able to have the time to ask any questions and decide if my personality and philosophy combine to meet your vision of a positive birth experience!

-I work with four back-up doulas who will attend a birth for me in the event that an emergency causes me to be unavailable:
+I work with two back-up doulas who will attend a birth for me in the event that an emergency causes me to be unavailable:

 Anna Cole –http://www.joyfulnoisedoula.com

 Check out my availability calendar on doulamatch.com! http://doulamatch.net/profile/7397/daphne-flowers-clc

 As parents, we are all meant to have a support team to help us in the early weeks with a new baby.
 Some of enjoy the benefit of having family surround us with a sincere desire to meet our needs as parents.
 Others of us either do not have family that can spend time with us, or perhaps our family support struggles a bit with providing the type of help we need.
 Additionally, our culture has normalized the false image that life will easily return to normal, with grace, the moment your baby is born.